fbpx

 Award Conditions

-• For successful applications, GSA will provide up to $2,000 to support direct meeting costs, such as facility rental, audiovisual needs, printing, speaker travel, promotion, supplies, and refreshments.
-GSA funds may not be used for indirect or overhead costs, salaries, speaker honoraria, or alcoholic beverages.
+• For successful applications, GSA will reimburse up to $2,000 to support direct costs for an initiative (including, but not limited to: facility rental, audiovisual equipment rental, printing, travel, speaker or facilitator fees, advertising, supplies, refreshments, subscription costs, or contracted services).
+GSA funds may not be used for indirect or overhead costs (excluding virtual platform costs), salaries, or alcoholic beverages.

-• One month after the symposium, organizers will provide:
+• One month after completion of the initiative, awardees will provide:

-• A complete list of attendees, including name, institutional affiliation, email address, career stage, and field(s) of interest
+• A list of initiative participants (where relevant), including name, institutional affiliation, email address, and career stage

 • An itemized financial accounting of how funds provided by GSA were spent, including documentation and receipts